ourovoros-io/sway-analyzer/MILESTONES.md

 **Status:** Not Started

-Determines if any functions or modifiers contain any loops which performs calls to external functions
+Determines if any functions contain any loops which performs calls to external functions.

 ### Milestone 2.X: `secure_native_asset_transfer` Detector